linyuehzzz/synthetic-populations/usa/README.md

 # Synthetic Population Data for Small Area Estimation in the United States

 This repository contains the reproducible code of a synthetic data generator for the United States.
+We release synthetic population data for all 308,745,538 individual in 220,334 block groups in the United States.
+Each individual has five socio-demographic characteristics of housing type, age, sex, race, and Hispanic or Latino origin.
 The synthetic data can be found on Figshare at <https://doi.org/10.6084/m9.figshare.22056893>.
 We here show how the data is generated, validated, and used.

 ## Details
 This repository includes: